 It goes without saying that you need a freezing temperature to maintain the freshness of your meat products.
 Industry standards dictate that -18°C is the minimum freezing point.
 Other than this, you need to consider the length of time your meats are stored in the cold.
 Some meat products, such as lamb and beef, can be stored in the freezer up to a year.

 Think of transportation

-Another important way to preserve the integrity and quality of meats is to minimize the amount of human contact.
-You can always seek the advice of a reliable logistics person specializing in perishables.
+Another important way to preserve the integrity and quality of meats is to minimise the amount of human contact.
+You can always seek the advice of a reliable logistics person specialising in perishables.